📉 Impermanent Loss (IL) - Temporary Unless You Exit

 - However, if price moves outside your range, you stop earning fees entirely

-- Narrow ranges = less IL but require more active management
+- Narrow ranges = more fee focus but more active management

 📘 Want more calculators?
 We've compiled a comprehensive guide to Liquidity Provision Calculators & Tools including fee estimators, APR calculators, backtesting tools, and more for Uniswap, Orca, and other protocols.